A significantly-expanded ‘Introduction to Electrical Science (2nd Edition)’ was published in 2018.

 Page 3, table 1.3: The alternative symbol for the litre (L) should be a lower-case script form of ‘ell’, NOT the Greek letter ‘lambda’ (λ) as shown.

-Page 5: The definition of the ampere changes with effect from 20 May 2019.
-After that date you may wish to delete the present definition (expressed in terms of the force between current-carrying conductors).
+Page 5: With effect from 20th May 2019, the definition of the ampere changed.
+You may wish to delete the present definition (expressed in terms of the force between current-carrying conductors).
 See ‘News About the Ampere‘ elsewhere in this blog.

-Page 27: After 20 May 2019, you may wish to delete the present definition of the ampere (expressed in terms of the force between current-carrying conductors).
+Page 27: You may wish to delete the present definition of the ampere (expressed in terms of the force between current-carrying conductors).
 See ‘News About the Ampere‘ elsewhere in this blog.

 Page 28: Immediately above the paragraph which starts, ‘For most purposes…’, please insert the following: ‘After 20 May 2019, its value will be exactly 1.602176634×10−19 C.’